Northern | US

 3. Waiaria Ellis (Australia U18)

-An underrated weekend for the Australia U18 7’s superstar, was a mainstay in the winning team at this tournament.
+An underrated weekend for the Australia U18 7’s superstar, was a mainstay in the second placed team at this tournament.
 Ellis had express pace with ball in hand which proved to be difficult to stop for any team’s defence.
 Defenders tried to shoot up and limit the time with the ball in hand, but Ellis’s sharp footwork meant that tactic was just as ineffective.
 The talented 15’s fullback, played for the Waratahs in this year’s Super Rugby Women’s competition and was named in the Australia A touring squad to Samoa earlier this year.
 It’s clear to see her talent with the ball in hand, but Ellis’ work rate around the park was what stood out for me.
 With the amount of space to cover and use in 7’s, her ability to utilize this space was part of the reason defenders struggled to stop her.
 Any gap that opened up for her was quickly identified and taken advantage of because as soon as she was through the defence, there was no catching the speedster.

 ADVERTISEMENT